manaskamal/XenevaOS/Docs/QemuAutomation.md

 # QEMU VHD Automation Runner

-This script automates the process of detaching a Virtual Hard Disk (`.vhd` / `.vhdx`) from the Windows host, launching your custom OS kernel inside QEMU, and automatically reattaching the VHD once the QEMU emulation window is closed.
+This script automates the process of detaching a Virtual Hard Disk (`.vhd` / `.vhdx`) from the Windows host, launching XenevaOS inside QEMU, and automatically reattaching the VHD once the QEMU emulation window is closed.

-This eliminates the manual effort of unmounting/mounting disks during operating system development.
+This eliminates the manual effort of unmounting/mounting disks during during building the project.

 ## Prerequisites